Arcadial/resume-matcher/README.md

 # Resume Matcher

 This program matches uploaded resumes to jobs from LinkedIn through keyword matching and provides a compatibility percentage.
-Fully dockerized with docker-compose.
+Fully dockerized with docker-compose and deployed to kubernetes.

+### To run in kubernetes, change to k8s branch.

 ### To run
 `docker-compose up --build`\